ucalgary-rover/Controls/prj/Websocket/README.md

 make
 ```

-6. Finally, run the program
+6. Finally, run the program (runs in localhost by default, have to change in Server.cpp and Client.cpp)
 ```bash
 ./server
 ./client